-Give kids paper, and have them draw pictures of how they can show sacrificial love to their parents.
+Encourage kids to think of ways they can show sacrificial love to their parents and act them out.
+Have the other children guess the way the child is pretending to show love.
 Remind them that sacrificial love simply means giving up what they want.